 Pursuant to Florida Family Law Rule 12.285 (Mandatory Disclosure), both the petitioner and the respondent in a family law case (divorce, paternity, or otherwise) have a duty to supplement their financial disclosures, and this may include a duty to update financial affidavit in Florida under certain circumstances.
 The specific language of Rule 12.285(e)(1), “Duty to Supplement Disclosure; Amended Financial Affidavit,” provides that the: “Parties have a continuing duty to supplement documents described in this rule, including financial affidavits, whenever a material change in their financial status occurs.”
 There is often some debate over what a “material change in financial status” means.
-The Florida Legislature and the Family Law Courts are wise not to pinpoint a specific number because circumstances are different, litigants are different, incomes and careers vary, and Judges rule slightly different depending on the evidence propounded and the circumstances of each case.
+The Florida Legislature and the Family Law Courts do not to pinpoint a specific number because circumstances are different, litigants are different, incomes and careers vary, and judges rule slightly different depending on the evidence propounded and the circumstances of each case.
 Call Jacobs Law Firm at 407-335-8113.

 Financial Affidavit in Florida